COVID-19 Mitigation UPDATE 3/17/2021: Effective Sunday, April 4, 2021

 Visitors may wish to use public transportation to get to the park.
 Both the bus and the T light rail system (subway) are free to ride within the Golden Triangle.
 More information about bus service and the T is available from the Port Authority of Allegheny County.

 As a National Historic Landmark, significant natural asset, and a regional symbol, additional guidelines have been adopted to protect the park’s archeological, historic, and natural resources during special events:

-Point State Park Special Event Guidelines and Application (PDF)
+Point State Park Special Event Guidelines (PDF)

 Programs are offered year round.
 Programs for student groups are available.

 Monuments, plaques, and markers throughout the park commemorate events and people of historic importance at the Forks of the Ohio.

 The location of Fort Duquesne is marked by a granite tracery (outline) within the Great Lawn.
 The center of the tracery contains a bronze medallion depicting the fort.
 The locations of four of the five bastions, projecting parts of the fortification, of Fort Pitt have been delineated.

 The Flag Bastion and the Monongahela Bastion have been reconstructed of brick.
 The Flag Bastion overlooks the Monongahela River and the parking lot.
 The Fort Pitt Museum is housed in the Monongahela Bastion.